Item 1: Revisiting Book 3

 Item 4: Priori Incantatum

 Quite a few fans were convinced that we might get another Priori Incantatum situation at some point before the end of the series.
 Considering the importance of the first one, in GoF it would not have been astonishing to get a reprise.
 Although to be frank, another Priori Incantatum probably wouldn’t be much help with anything.
-The first one made for a splashy visual effect, but the wand’s “log” seems to have skipped right over the curse that rebounded, so we got no actual information towards solving our underlying problem from it.
+The first one made for a splashy visual effect, but the wand’s “log” seems to have skipped right over the curse that rebounded, so we got no actual information towards solving our underlying problem regarding the Harrycrux from it.
 Although the distraction it provided served to delay matters long enough for Harry to get some other information that was of use, at the time.

 But upon consideration, the whole device really made very little sense.
 Those weren’t ghosts, they were echoes, they weren’t the “real” people.
 And there is also no satisfactory explanation as to how they would have known about the round-trip portkey.
 I’d have said Rowling was being completely muzzy-minded on that one, except that there might yet be some explanation lurking in the background to be unveiled in the final book.
 (ETA: as if.)

-Even the order that the echoes of Harry’s parents showed up was initally backwards, and several editions had been printed before JKR corrected it.
+Even the order that the echoes of Harry’s parents showed up was initially backwards, and several editions had been printed before JKR corrected it.
 (My GoF HB has James appearing before Lily.
 The pb has this corrected.)
 In all, it was a flashy, clumsy, confusing piece of business which I really didn’t think had been properly thought through.
 I would have been just as glad not to see it return.

 My very earliest solution to the problem of getting rid of Voldemort without directly killing him would have been to hit him with an Obliviate and then steer him through the Veil under his own power.
 If this was the way it went, once the Dementor takes off the scar, Snape (and Pettigrew?) could Obliviate Voldemort and hustle him through the Veil.
 It ought to work, too.
 But even I had to admit that it was a bit thin on the *bang* factor.